AbhiAgarwal/codeblog/content/prototyping-django.md

 This is a ViewSet.
 Basically when a request comes it -- it calls `get_queryset` to get a `queryset`, which is what it has to return.
 A queryset can just be seen as an array of instances of the `Event` model.
 When you do `/events` you want it to return all the events, but when you do `/events/1` you want it to return the event of `id` 1.
 In Django this `id` is called `pk` or primary key.
 So we're checking to see if `uid` is not None, and if it is not we want to filter the queryset and return the event with that ID.

 Now we have to write a Serializer.
+A Serializer in Django Rest Framework is defined as "Serializers allow complex data such as querysets and model instances to be converted to native Python datatypes that can then be easily rendered into JSON, XML or other content types.
+Serializers also provide deserialization, allowing parsed data to be converted back into complex types, after first validating the incoming data" ([ref](http://www.django-rest-framework.org/api-guide/serializers/)).

 ```python
 # -*- coding: utf-8 -*-